Open for applications until 4 March

-- This is followed by an intense thematic two-weeks-module during the period of June–August.
+- This is followed by an intense thematic two-weeks-moduleduring the period of June–August.
 The thematic module is held either in Sweden or one of the participant countries.
-This year SAYP offers four different modules to choose from, three in Sweden and one in Georgia.
-Information about the thematic modules for SAYP 2018 can be found below under step 1 in the application procedure.
+Information about the thematic modules for SAYP 2019 can be found below under step 1 in the application procedure.
+This year SAYP Baltic region /Eastern partnership countries offers four different modules to choose from, three in Sweden and one in Georgia.
+Eligible participants from Belarus, , Estonia, Georgia, , Latvia, Lithuania, Moldova, Sweden, Ukraine

 - The module is followed up in the participants’ home countries during autumn, in the form of events, such as study visits or workshop, or follow up project work.

 SI also offers SAYP alumni exclusively the opportunity to apply for Peer shadowing, a short-term mobility grant which allows for week-long visits to an organisation in another country, where the visiting peer can closely follow/shadow one or several colleagues to observe/study how their workplace/organisation is structured and functions in practice.
 Read more here.